nevers/space-dl/README.md

 # space-dl
 A convolutional neural network inspired by the YOLO algorithm to support spacecraft docking in space.

-The working principles of this repo are detailed and discussed in this blog post: [TODO]
+The working principles and results are detailed and discussed in this blog post: [TODO]

 ## Quickstart